Vice Provost for Academic Programs and Dean of Graduate Studies

 - A cumulative, graduate, grade-point average of at least 3.0 calculated on all upper-division and graduate-level coursework attempted by the student at CSULB after completion of a baccalaureate degree;

-- Satisfactory completion of any assessments of competence that the department may require.
+- Satisfactory completion of any assessments of competence that the program may require.

-A student entering military service after having been admitted to candidacy for an advanced degree will be considered as not having withdrawn from candidacy, provided that the student is enlisted or called to active duty during a semester in which he/she is enrolled or not more than one semester thereafter and then enrolls in courses toward her/his degree within one calendar year of the date of her/his release from service.
+A student entering military service after having been admitted to candidacy for an advanced degree will be considered as not having withdrawn from candidacy, provided that the student is enlisted or called to active duty during a semester in which they are enrolled or not more than one semester thereafter and then enrolls in courses toward their degree within one calendar year of the date of their release from service.

-Students who have been advanced to candidacy and absent themselves from the University on educational leave will be considered as not having withdrawn from candidacy for an advanced degree, provided the terms of the educational leave are fulfilled.
+Students who have advanced to candidacy and take an educational leave will be considered as not having withdrawn from candidacy for an advanced degree, provided the terms of the educational leave are fulfilled.

 Election of Regulations

 Graduate students will be held responsible for the regulations governing master’s degrees in effect at the time of admission.
 A change in master’s degree objective or readmission to a graduate degree program following withdrawal requires that a new student program be filed under the current graduate policies as published in the latest edition of the catalog.